Distribution of essential groceries to Families in crisis regionsDownload image

 In addition to direct action, SPAR International is collaborating with World Central Kitchen, who are serving hot meals to families in Ukraine across more than 12 cities.
 Further large-scale donations by individual SPAR country organisations have been made to emergency relief funds, including UNICEF and the Red Cross, and these donations are ongoing.

 For its part, in addition to keeping open the vital supply chain for food and aid across the country, SPAR Ukraine this week prepared food parcels for the Department of Social Services at the Lutsk City Administration.
 The refugee centre and shelter in Lutsk (IBC City) has also received food to support the 150 people who are using the shelter daily.
 Further food parcels have been distributed among the Haisyn district in the Vinnytsia region.
-For residents of the Volyn region and cities in a combat zone, food parcels have been prepared and delivered.
+For residents of the Volyn region and cities in the east of the country, food parcels have been prepared and delivered.

 In the coming week, the Order of Malta in Lviv will receive food and baby hygiene products as part of the planned deliveries.
-More food parcels will be prepared and distributed for residents living in combat zones.
 Special children’s parcels will be prepared to meet the needs of those children staying in the refugee centre in Lutsk.
-These vital supplies will go towards meeting the urgent needs of thousands of Ukrainians requiring food and medical care as a result of severely disrupted supply chains due to Russia’s invasion.
+These vital supplies will go towards meeting the urgent needs of thousands of Ukrainians requiring food and medical care as a result of severely disrupted supply chains.